unnysreeram004/Python_101/README.md

 # Python_101
-This repo is for me to learn the basics of Py.
+This repo is for me to learn the basics of Python.